microsoft/Build-omi/README.md

 When building a machine for ULINUX builds (such as SuSE 10), we suggest using the O/S distribution CD to install the packages.
-It's not as easy, but that's the only way to guarentee that packages aren't updated such that generated binaries are not backwards compatible.
+It's not as easy, but that's the only way to guarantee that packages aren't updated such that generated binaries are not backwards compatible.
 (See notes on building a universal package, elsewhere in this document.)
 Note that ULinux builds are controlled via the